PalisadoesFoundation/talawa-admin/docs/docs/auto-docs/EventForm/functions/formatRecurrenceForPayload.md

 `Omit`\<[`InterfaceRecurrenceRule`](../../utils/recurrenceUtils/recurrenceTypes/interfaces/InterfaceRecurrenceRule.md), `"endDate"`\> & `object`

-The formatted recurrence string or null
+The API-ready recurrence object (with endDate converted to ISO string if present) or null

 ## Throws

-Error if the recurrence rule is invalid
+Error if the recurrence rule is invalid (contains validation error messages)